Partnership Buyout and Dispute Valuation Services

 Overview Of Partnership Buyouts & Disputes

-What Counsel Should Gather Before a Partnership Buyout Valuation Begins
+What Owners and Counsel Should Gather Before a Partnership Valuation Begins

 • Governing documents and buy-sell agreements: The partnership agreement, operating agreement, shareholder agreement, or buy-sell agreement controls the applicable standard of value (fair market value vs. fair value), any valuation methodology agreed upon by the parties, and whether discounts for lack of control or marketability are permitted or prohibited.
 These documents must be reviewed before any valuation begins.